Woman shot and killed in Spokane Valley during drug deal turned robbery identified in court documents

 He knew Davis was severely injured and decided to drive her to the hospital where he stayed and cooperated with police.

 The Spokane Valley deputies announced last week Kayla J. Holden, 29, was wanted for questioning in connection to the incident.
-Deputies had yet to make contact with Holden as of Monday afternoon.
+Deputies have yet to make contact with Holden.

 She is described as 5-foot-8 and approximately 200 pounds with brown hair and eyes.
 Holden is only wanted for questioning and has not been charged with a crime, according to police.

 Deputies had not made any arrests in connection to the shooting as of Monday afternoon.
-The investigation into the incident is ongoing.
+The investigation is ongoing.

 Anyone with information is asked to call (509) 477-3325, reference No. 10135503.